map

 update

-Updates the value associated with a given key by calling a function with either the existing value, or Null if there isn't a matching entry.
+Updates the value associated with a given key by calling the updater function.

-This variant of update takes a default value that is provided to the function if a matching entry doesn't exist.
+This variant of update takes a default value that is provided to the updater function if no entry exists with the given key.

 Example